 Toilet water.
 Getting to Barcelona had been more difficult than I thought.
 I sold off my cassette collection, my laptop, all my embroidery, and any clothes I couldn’t carry.
 I asked my parents for money, and when they said no, I emptied out my savings.
-I got rid of everything I could, but I still had my losses.
+It was, by all estimates, a poor decision, a hasty prilgrimage, and impulsively realized dream.
+I got scrounged up everything I could and got a ticket here.
+I was here with mostly empty pockets.
+But I still had my losses.

 It’s times like these I wish I had a magic dog like in an old cartoon.
 It’d be able to shrink and fit into my purse and then grow when I needed a cuddle.
 Now would be a good time to unshrink it, keep unshrinking it until it blots out my entire existence.
 Woof.